PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Introduction

+To move beyond the aesthetic limitations of current approaches and minimize the need for manual refinement, we propose the first aesthetic-driven multi-agent framework, \textbf{PosterGen}, designed to generate academic posters that are close to human-level aesthetic perfection.
+As shown in Table~\ref{tab:method_compare}, existing methods~\citep{xu2022posterbot, sun2026pp, pang2025paperposter} offer partial solutions, but PosterGen is the first to fully integrate both principled layout and stylings while supporting a more accessible \textbf{PPTX} format than LaTeX or HTML.
+We argue that embedding these aesthetic principles is indispensable for full automation.
+PosterGen implements a collaborative multi-agent workflow that mirrors a professional design process, and consists of four critical stages: (i) distilling the essential narrative and visual assets; (ii) constructing a narrative-driven storyboard based on the ABT structure; (iii) mapping the storyboard to a balanced and aesthetic-aware layout; and (iv) applying a cohesive system of colors and fonts.

-We further evaluate PosterGen against state-of-the-art method via VLM-as-Judge metrics.
-The evaluation leads to several key findings: \textit{(i)} Text-to-image generation methods (GPT-4o), frequently suffer from content hallucination and fails to maintain fidelity to the source paper. \textit{(ii)} Our PosterGen framework achieves content quality comparable to the human design and surpass state-of-the-art multi-agent method with significant and consistent improvements across a wide range of design and aesthetic metrics. \textit{(iii)} The quantitive and qualitative results confirm that our design-centric approach is highly effective and capable of producing visually appealing and presentation-ready posters.
+We further evaluate PosterGen against state-of-the-art methods via VLM-as-Judge and human evaluation, which leads to several key findings: \ding{182} Text-to-image generation methods (GPT-4o-Image) frequently suffer from content hallucination and gibberish text. \ding{183} PosterGen achieves both content and aesthetic quality comparable to human-designed posters while consistently outperforming state-of-the-art multi-agent methods across almost all metrics. \ding{184} Quantitative and qualitative results confirm that our design-centric approach is highly effective, producing visually compelling and presentation-ready posters.

-Our main contributions can be summarized as follows: \begin{itemize} \item We propose \textbf{PosterGen}, the first aesthetic-aware multi-agent framework for academic poster generation that embeds core design principles into multi-agent workflow. \item We introduce a comprehensive, VLM-based evaluation rubric specifically designed to assess the aesthetic and functional quality of generated posters, covering aspects from layout and color to typography. \item We provide a thorough evaluation demonstrating that our design-centric approach significantly outperforms existing methods in visual quality. \end{itemize}
+Overall, our main contributions are as follows: \begin{itemize} \item We propose \textbf{PosterGen}, a novel aesthetic-aware multi-modal multi-agent framework for academic poster generation that, to our knowledge, is the first to incorporate core design principles directly into its agent workflow. \item We introduce a comprehensive VLM-based evaluation rubric to assess the functional and aesthetic quality of generated posters, covering information, layout, color, and typography, and validated against human preferences. \item We present both quantitative and qualitative ablation studies that validate our fine-grained agent decomposition and the contribution of each specialized agent. \end{itemize}